arbor-sim/arbor/doc/py_recipe.rst

         A benchmark cell generates spikes at a user-defined sequence of time points:

-        - at regular intervals (using a :class:`regular_schedule`)
+        - at regular intervals (using an :class:`arbor.regular_schedule`)
-        - at a sequence of user-defined times (using an :class:`explicit_schedule`)
+        - at a sequence of user-defined times (using an :class:`arbor.explicit_schedule`)
-        - at times defined by a Poisson sequence (using a :class:`poisson_schedule`)
+        - at times defined by a Poisson sequence (using an :class:`arbor.poisson_schedule`)

-        and the time taken to integrate a cell can be tuned by setting the :attr:`realtime_ratio`.
+        and the time taken to integrate a cell can be tuned by setting the parameter ``realtime_ratio``.

-        .. attribute:: schedule

-            User-defined sequence of time points (choose from :class:`regular_schedule`, :class:`explicit_schedule`, or :class:`poisson_schedule`).
+        :param schedule: User-defined sequence of time points (choose from :class:`arbor.regular_schedule`, :class:`arbor.explicit_schedule`, or :class:`arbor.poisson_schedule`).

-        .. attribute:: realtime_ratio

-            Time taken to integrate a cell, for example if :attr:`realtime_ratio` = 2, a cell will take 2 seconds of CPU time to simulate 1 second.
+        :param realtime_ratio: Time taken to integrate a cell, for example if ``realtime_ratio`` = 2, a cell will take 2 seconds of CPU time to simulate 1 second.

 An example of a recipe construction of a ring network of multicompartmental cells reads as follows: